Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.2.20
+===
+I accidentally did yoga today and it feels awesome.
+It easily brings me into meditation and reading mode.

 2025.2.16
 ===
 Started to reread Principles by Ray Dalio.
 Thinking about 3 questions: what's my goal; what's the reality; how do I get closer to my goal based on reality